JDSeiler/webpage/src/posts/2025-02-15-never-name-utils.md

 If you see someone walking their dog, you *could* say: "Look at that person walking their animal" and be technically correct, but why would you say that?
 You know it's a dog, I know it's a dog, so call it a dog.
-You could also organize you code by language construct (`class`, `function`, `struct`, etc.) and be technically correct, but I wouldn't recommend it if you want to stay on speaking terms with your coworkers.
+You could also organize your code by language construct (`class`, `function`, `struct`, etc.) and be technically correct, but I wouldn't recommend it if you want to stay on speaking terms with your coworkers.

 What do the names `utils`, `tools`, or `helpers` communicate?
 All they communicate is that the code inside has some kind of usefulness.
 So, you're